analytics-portfolio/Churn-Predictive-Model/README.md

 ### **🌐 Project Summary**
 #### **🎯 The Problem & The Objectives**:
 In the banking industry, the customer churn problem (customer stops using the bank service) is a significant problem: it directly impacts a bank's profitability.
-Churn customers result in lost revenue, increase in acquisition costs, and many other negative implications.
+Churn customers result in lost revenue, increase in acquisition costs, and other  negative business implications.
 Solving the churn problem is crucial for banks to maintain a stable customer base and improve the business' bottom lines.

 The objective is to build a predictive model to accurately predict if a customer would churn.
 The data used to build the models are customer personal data and their financial profiles.
 The original competition as well as the original dataset can be found [here](https://www.kaggle.com/competitions/playground-series-s4e1).